Sinus Surgery & You: Making the Right Choices

-- The most invasive type of surgery – the surgeon makes an incision in the mouth or facial skin to access the sinuses directly to remove tumor or infected tissue
+- The most invasive type of surgery – the surgeon makes an incision in the mouth or facial skin to access the sinuses directly to remove the tumor or infected tissue

 - After surgery, the nose is packed with gauze in order to prevent bleeding and absorb drainage.

 - Aftercare may include changing the packing multiple times per day, and irrigating the sinuses

 - Involves a higher incidence of more serious risks, such as: heavy bleeding form the nose, inflammation of the cranial membrane, partial loss of sight, death